 Lucy Partington, a beauty editor in the U.K., asked Instagram for suggestions to fix “tunneling” in candles, a term I was not familiar with but immediately understood.
 As I have started dishing out more and more money more and more regularly for fancy candles, I have learned the dos and don’ts of candle care.
 Far less likely to suffer at my hands than my house plants, I try to keep my wicks trimmed and let the candle burn long enough for the the pool of melted wax to reach the edge.
 If you don’t, you run the risk of tunneling, which causes a few problems: The buildup of taller wax reduces the overall burn time, makes the wick harder to reach over time, and makes the container harder to reuse.
 In other words, it's a real bummer.

 But, as Parrington learned and later shared on Twitter and Instagram, not irreversible.
-And all it takes is a piece of foil.
+And all it takes is covering the candles in foil and lighting the wicks.

 The foil traps heat from the flame of the candle and melts down the hard wax on the sides, allowing it to even out.
 Parington’s video was undeniably satisfying, so I knew I had to try it myself.